jzumsteg/zumstegs-blog/_posts/2025-06-06-calahorra.md

 We started to climb on a really twisting, turning, poorly-maintained road into a mountainous area.
 There was not another car on the road and the GPS said the next turn we had to make was 50 miles away.
 After about fifteen minutes I said, "Nope, I am not comfortable with this."
 We turned around and went back to the town.
 There I checked the GPS and realized it showed the main road along the river was closed a mile past this town.
 I checked the GPS on my phone: same thing: the road is closed.
 That's why the GPS was routing us on that mountain road.

 Now I am a little worried.
 We haven't seen a gas station and we may have to go back quite a way to get to another route to our destination.
-My fevered imagination envisions a situation where no matter what decision I make, we could run out of gas, out in the middle of no where.
+My fevered imagination envisions a situation where no matter what decision I make, we could run out of gas, out in the middle of nowhere.

 I went into a hotel in the town to ask there where in hell is the closest gas station.
 The woman I asked said, "In Arnedo" which is about 20 minutes <em>past</em> the closed part of the road.
 "But," I said, "the road to Arnedo is closed" and showed her on my phone's GPS.
 She replied, "No, it isn't closed.
 It's got a traffic signal where they're working on the road but it's not closed."
 Though she was speaking English as well as me, I asked about four times to make sure I got it right